making a start

 A page about running Templot for the first time.

-To run Templot, double-click the Templot2 shortcut icon on your desktop.
+To start Templot, double-click the [ Templot2 ] shortcut icon on your desktop.

-That window will then disappear and be replaced with this:
+The program panel window will then disappear and be replaced with this full-screen window:

 You should now be seeing a drawing of a curved B-6 left-hand turnout on the trackpad window.
 This is the window in which all your track design work is done.
 This start-up turnout is curved to a scale radius of 10 chains (660 ft) along the main road, and is drawn in an odd fictional gauge called T-55 (shown arrowed above).
 This has a one-inch track gauge at a scale of 5.5 mm/ft.
 This is fine for now if you have just started Templot for the first time, there is no need to change it while experimenting.